 The Lost 10 Tribes

 From beginning to end, the Bible is a book primarily about Israel—physical and spiritual.
 (Spiritual Israel refers to God’s Church.)
 Ancient Israel was composed of 12 different tribes (Genesis 49:28).
 Many today falsely assume that all 12 tribes are essentially Jewish, undoubtedly because the name “Israel” has been associated with the Jewish state since 1948.
 Prior to that time, however, it was more generally understood that the Jewish people comprised only one of the 12 tribes of Israel.
 Oren brought out an interesting point in his book about the name selection for the Jewish state.
 Before choosing Israel, other names considered included Zion, Herzliya and Judah.
 Since the Jews make up one tribe of Israel, it’s not necessarily wrong to refer to them as Israelites.
 The error comes in assuming that all Israelites are Jews.
-Indeed, as any student of Old Testament history knows, most Israelites are not Jewish.
+Indeed, as any student of biblical history knows, most Israelites are not Jewish.

 God promised Abraham that he would be the father of many nations, not just one (Genesis 17:1-6).
 The Jews have never been more than one nation.
 Furthermore, of all 12 tribes, God promised the greatest physical prosperity to Joseph, not Judah.
 Joseph was to receive the birthright promises (1 Chronicles 5:2).
 Judah received the “scepter” promise of a royal line beginning with King David and eventually culminating in Christ.
 Jesus was Jewish.
 He was not of the tribe of Joseph, which was to receive the super-abundant prosperity and power of the birthright promises.